 Once you have put your foot ring on your pot, place a piece of board onto the foot.
 Look to see if the board is level.
 You can eyeball this, or you can use a spirit level.

 If it isn’t level, you can tap the part of the board that is higher than the other.
 If you do this whilst the ring is still workable, then you can level it out.
 This means your bowl will sit flat once fired.

 When the bowl is leather hard, you can tidy it up.
 Use a kidney rib to smooth out the surface.

 You will also need to tidy up the rim by smoothing it down and compressing it.
-This can be done with your fingers, a sponge or a piece of chamois leather.
+This can be done with your fingers, a sponge, or a piece of chamois leather.

 I tend to use all three.
-First, I smooth out with my fingers.
+First, I smooth it out with my fingers.
 Then use a damp sponge.
 Finally, I will finish the piece off with a piece of wet chamois leather.
 Remember not to make the lip too wet.

 You need enough moisture to smooth it down.
 But don’t introduce too much water back into parts of your pot.
 If the rim gets very wet, and the base stays drier, then it sets up a drying gradient.
 This can cause your pot to crack as it dries completely.